-If you're looking for the same Pepsi blue and red look as the SKX009 with a few more features, then a step up from the SKX's is the Seiko Prospex Padi range.
-These are well worth it if your budget can stretch a little bit further.
+If you're looking for the same Pepsi blue and red look as the SKX009, then a step up from the SKX's is the Seiko Prospex Padi range.
+These are well worth it if your budget can stretch a bit further.

-One valued feature that the Prospex range have that the SKX009 doesn't, is a hacking-seconds feature.
-This halts the mechanism to allow for more accurate time setting.
-This feature is a must for any watch enthusiast with a strong passion for accurate time keeping.
+One valued feature that the Prospex range has that the SKX009 doesn't, is a hacking-seconds feature.
+This halts the mechanism to allow for a more accurate time setting.
+This feature is a must for any watch enthusiast with a strong passion for accurate timekeeping.

 The Seiko PADI's range in price from around the mid $200's through to just under $1000.
 Click here if you'd like to see our recommendations for the best in the Seiko Prospex range for under $600.